Juan Alamia: Rough Rider

 On May 27, 1898, Juan Alamia mustered in under the name John B. Alamia in San Antonio, Texas to serve in First United States Volunteer Cavalry, also known as the Rough Riders.
 Alamia was a member of B Troop commanded by Captain James H. McClintock.

 The conflict between Spain and the United States centered on the question of Cuba, where for several years insurgents had been fighting a guerrilla war against their colonial rulers; on April 20, 1898, the U.S. Congress recognized Cuban independence and simultaneously authorized the use of American military force to ensure it; four days later, Spain declared war on the United States.

 Alamia's regiment trained at Camp Wood in San Antonio for a month before embarking for Cuba; the unit's first commander, Leonard Wood, was soon replaced by his second-in-command, Theodore Roosevelt; known affectionately as the Rough Riders, these troops won fame for their successful assaults on Kettle and San Juan hills, near the city of Santiago, on July 1, 1898.

 Battles of Reynosa and Matamoros, Tamaulipas

 While living in Brownsville, Texas Juan Alamia worked as a telegrapher for Western Union along with his younger brother, Jose Roman.
 His work took him across the river to Matamoros, Mexico.
 Supporters of Lucio Blanco, one of Carranza's generals, ordered Alamia to send a wire message to Mexico City telling opposing forces that all was serene in Matamoros and to come on into the city.
 In fact, Blanco and his supporters were laying a trap.
 Alamia failed to follow the directions he was given and sent a communication to Mexico City of the true circumstances on the border.

 Personal life

 Alamia married Maria Kohlman (1874–1945), a New Mexico territory native, in 1901.
 They had three children: Mary F. Alamia (1901–1912), Peter Ciro Alamia (1902–1948), and Joseph Albert Alamia (1908–1957).
+Juan Alamia had another child named Antonia Alamia (1899-1980).